OrbitAll: A Unified Quantum Mechanical Representation Deep Learning Framework for All Molecular Systems: Training

 where $\hat{q}_A$ is the predicted partial charge of the atom $A$ from the neural network, and $N_\text{atom}$ is the number of atoms in the molecule.
 The atomic partial charges are then used for calculations of the electrostatic and dispersion correction terms.
 The details of implementation can be found in \cite{unke_spookynet_2021}.

 \paragraph{Attention Renormalization}

 We apply attention renormalization proposed by Liao et al. \cite{liao2023equiformerv2}.
 The ablation studies of EquiformerV2 suggested that attention re-normalization can bring some improvements in the performance.
 Similar to EquiformerV2, an MLP-based attention is used in \ourmodel{} and OrbNet-Equi.
 Each attention head at layer $t$, $\alpha^t_{AB}$, for node $A$ attending to the message from node $B$ is created from a two-layer MLP.
-When attention renormalization is applied, after the first linear layer and before applying the first activation function, the vector of attention heads is normalized under the normalization scheme.
+When attention renormalization is applied, the features for generating the attention are normalized with a layer norm.
 Hence, the normalized attention is

 where $\sigma(\cdot)$ is an activation function, $\text{Linear}(\cdot)$ is a linear function with learnable weights and biases, $\text{Norm}(\cdot)$ is a normalization layer, and $x$ is primitive information for attention.